ahaenggli/AzureAD-LDAP-wrapper/FAQ.md

 ## Is it possible to add or edit the ldap attributes?

 Sure!
 That's what I do in the DSM 7 workaround.
 Look at [this](./customizer/customizer_DSM7_IDs_string2int.js) file for an example.
 Customize it as you need and map the file in your docker setup as `/app/customizer/ldap_customizer.js`.
-This file is priorized over the DSM 7.0 workaround.
+This file has priority over the DSM 7 workaround.

 ## Join NAS to Azure AD Domain
 If you don't need support for older software, the officially Synology solution to [join your NAS to a Azure AD Domain](https://kb.synology.com/en-my/DSM/tutorial/How_to_join_NAS_to_Azure_AD_Domain) will work fine.
 My wrapper creates an entire ldap server.
 So you can use it with several 3rd party (legacy) software in the same network.

+## Why are personal microsoft accounts not supported?
+This wrapper uses the ROPC flow for authentication.
+Microsoft doesn't support that for personal accounts as mentioned [here](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth-ropc):
+> Personal accounts that are invited to an Azure AD tenant can't use ROPC.